ShivangiSingh17/Java-Jet/README.md

 The clone() method is defined in the Object class.
 #### *Why do we need this clone() method??*
-This clone() method saves the extra prosessing task for creating the exact copy of an object.
+This clone() method saves the extra processing task for creating the exact copy of an object.
 If we perform it by using the new keyword, it will take a lot of time that is why we use object cloning.
 Example of clone() method is [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Class%20and%20Objects.java).

 ### Java.lang.StringBuffer.appendCodePoint() Method *{RARELY USED}*